awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

    Source:
        Type:              CSI (a Container Storage Interface (CSI) volume source)
        Driver:            ebs.csi.aws.com
-       VolumeHandle:      <vol-0d651e157c6d93445>
+       VolumeHandle:      vol-0d651e157c6d93445
        ReadOnly:          false
        VolumeAttributes:      storage.kubernetes.io/csiProvisionerIdentity=1567792483192-8081-ebs.csi.aws.com
    Events:                <none>
    ```

-   The Amazon EBS volume ID is listed as the `VolumeHandle`\.
+   The Amazon EBS volume ID is the value for `VolumeHandle` in the previous output\.

 1. Verify that the pod is successfully writing data to the volume\.